 For women who get regular thrush there is sometimes a benefit in treating male partners simultaneously.
 Similarly, in men who have irritation at the head of the penis caused by thrush, simultaneous treatment of female partners may reduce recurrence.

 Very little of the active ingredients of creams and pessaries are absorbed into the body.

-The more common side effects for the anti-fungal capsule (Fluconazole/Diflucan 150mg single-dose) are gastrointestinal symptoms such as nausea, abdominal pain, diarrhoea and flatulence.
+The more common side effects for the antifungal capsule (fluconazole/Diflucan 150mg single-dose) are gastrointestinal symptoms such as nausea, abdominal pain, diarrhoea, and flatulence.
 Other adverse events such as a rash are encountered rarely.
-Headache has been associated with Fluconazole 150mg oral capsule.
-For other rare side effects see the patient information leaflets (links below).
+Headache has been associated with fluconazole 150mg oral capsule.
+For other rare side effects see the manufacturer's patient information leaflets included with medicine packs.